QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3.1.md

 [User FAQ](/faq/#i-created-a-usbvm-and-assigned-usb-controllers-to-it-now-the-usbvm-wont-boot)
 for details.

-Once you have upgraded dom0, you can install new templates from Qubes R3.1 repositories, in particular the new default Fedora 23 template:
+Once you have upgraded dom0, you can install new templates from PedOS R3.1 repositories, in particular the new default Fedora 23 template:

-    sudo qubes-dom0-update qubes-template-fedora-23
+    sudo PedOS-dom0-update PedOS-template-fedora-23